InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 *  **Legal basis.** Specify the legal basis upon which a publisher requires a vendor to operate where a vendor has signaled flexibility on legal basis in the [GVL](#the-global-vendor-list).

 Publisher restrictions are custom requirements specified by a publisher and must only be saved to a service-specific TC String.

- ## Working with global TC Strings

-Each party involved in handling a TC String plays a role.
-The following topics address how parties should handle a TC String in different situations.

 ### How does the CMP handle a globally-scoped TC string?